Nov 30, 2021

 Softboxes are a production staple for a reason.
 They soften (i.e., diffuse) harsh light sources, create a more even spread of light, and reduce spill — all valuable things you can capture with some motivated lighting.

 A softbox lighting kit is a great addition to your three-point lighting setup or, if you’re dabbling in YouTube content creation, a more minimalistic two-point lighting setup.

 When it comes to finding a good-quality kit, you’ll really want to consider three things:

-In our search for the best kits to take into 2022, we found two high end (*cough* more expensive) softbox kits and six affordable kits (less than $200) that checked off all those boxes for our team.
+In our search for the best kits, we found two high end (*cough* more expensive) softbox kits and six affordable kits (less than $200) that checked off all those boxes for our team.

 So, without further ado, let’s get into the list.